Updated May 24, 2023

 drop schema test,test1;

-In the above example, we use a drop statement to delete two schemas.
-In this example, we have two schemas such as test and test1 and we want to delete them at a time so we use the above statement.
+The above example uses a drop statement to delete two schemas.
+In this example, we have two schemas such as test and test1, and we want to delete them at a time, so we use the above statement.
 Illustrate the end result of the above declaration by using the following snapshot.

 Conclusion – PostgreSQL Table Schema

-We hope from this article you have understood about the PostgreSQL Table Schema.
-From the above article, we have learned the basic syntax Table Schema.
-We have also learned how we can implement them in PostgreSQL with different examples of each operation.
+We hope you understand the PostgreSQL Table Schema from this article.
+The above article taught us the basic syntax of Table Schema.
+We have also learned how to implement them in PostgreSQL with different examples of each operation.
 From this article, we have learned how we can handle Table Schema in PostgreSQL.